readyplayerme/rpm-unity-sdk-avatar-creator/README.md

 ## Important

 - The plugin is currently in **beta** stage.
-We recommend not to use it in the production until the stable version is released.
+We recommend not to use it in production until the stable version is released.
 - AvatarCreator requires the App Id property to be set.
-Make sure that you set the AppId of your application in the Ready Player Me > Settings > App Id.
-You can find the AppId of your application in the Studio.
+Make sure that you set the App Id of your application in the Ready Player Me > Settings > App Id.
+You can find the App Id of your application in the Studio.

 ## Features
 - Avatar creation through image.